eunakhan/social-value/README.md

-If you are a non-commercial user, you can use SV for free once cleared.
+If you are a non-commercial user, SV is free pursuant to limited terms.
 Contact Prof. Dmitri Williams at dcwillia@usc.edu.
 If you are a commercial enterprise, it’s available via license.
+An NDA and check are required for both routes.
 Send an email to matthew@socvalue.com to learn more.